Your guide to Kangaroo Island’s most famous lighthouses

 Take a tour

 Step back in time and learn about what it was like to be a lightstation keeper at Cape Willoughby.
 The local guide will transport you as they narrate the history of this iconic and rugged site.
 Guided tours are available daily.
-You can take a 45 minute Historic Lightstation tour (10am and 1pm) or a 20 minute Express tour (12pm and 3pm).
+You can take a 45 minute Historic Lightstation tour (daily at 10am and 1pm) or a 20 minute Express tour (daily at 3pm).

 Cape Borda: a squarely different lighthouse